Going and Coming Rule in Maryland Workers’ Compensation Case

 The appellate court explained that, since the injuries were suffered while he was driving to work, it had to start from the default position that his injuries weren’t compensable.
 However, the Commission found an exception, and the jury was entitled to give this weight.
 The court found that the free transportation exception applied.
 This applies when there is an express or implied agreement by the employer to furnish an employee with free transportation when driving to and from work.
 The police officer’s free transportation in this case was out of service.
 However, case law established that when an employer takes on the responsibility for providing an employee with free transportation to and from a job, the work day starts when the commute starts and ends when the commute ends.
 As a result the police officer was granted workers’ compensation benefits.

 If you are injured at work, you should consult with an experienced Maryland workers’ compensation attorney as soon as possible to avoid losing your claim.
-Contact the attorneys at Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys at Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 We can help you investigate all possible avenues of relief.